jmicmoore/react-redux-simple-bootstrap/README.md

             * Now drill down from the "Top" element to "webpack://" > "." > "src/client"
                 * You should see the index.js file in the folder.
 Click on it and verify it has the correct contents.
                 * This is your confirmation that the client-side is correctly running in production mode.
         * Now go back to the command line
-            * You should see the bundling output since we are bundling on the command line
-            * However you should see "Starting Production Environment..." being logged from the console.
+        * You should see "Starting Production Environment..." being logged from the console.
-            * This is your confirmation that the server-side is correctly running in production mode.

 1. Testing is a bit tricky because there are alot of moving parts.
 If you run into any trouble, verify that your code matches the checked-in code for this tag.
 You can also look for the following:
     * Check that webpack.config.js points to index.js and webpack.local.config.js points to index.local.js
     * Check that server.js is configuring webpack with "webpack.local.config"